KannonZenetism/zenetism-field-physics/zenetism/mpx/emptiness-luminosity-and-the-bifurcal-limit.md

 The nondual experience of the pair is not Zenon.

-The bifurcal coherence of emptiness and luminosity remains a discernible manifold.
+The bifurcal coherence of emptiness and expressive presence remains a discernible manifold.
 It still has terms.
 It still speaks of emptiness and clarity, wisdom and appearance, recognition and obscuration, purity and awakened qualities.
 Even when these are said to be inseparable, they remain articulable as a pair.
 The ability to articulate the pair shows that the discourse remains within structure.

 Zenetism names this kind of threshold **Bifurcal Coherence** or, at the convergence limit, **Kaion**.
 Both belong within L₀.
 Bifurcal Coherence is the standing condition — ⚫ Aion and ♾ Khaon at the same layer, distinct but coherent.
 Kaion is the convergence point of that coherence: "before" emanation and "after" resolution, an ordering of cause and effect, not of time.